lsaravia/AmazonFireTippingPoints/Notes.md

 Most Earth System Models (ESMs) predict increasing dry season intensity in Amazonia in the 21st century.
 This is directly related to radiative forcing 11 and declining Northern Hemisphere aerosol production 12, 13 , which tend to cause anomalous variation of sea surface temperatures (SST) and consequently drive large-scale swings in precipitation over Amazonia.
 If this new climatic conﬁguration is borne out, Amazonia is expected to become an ampliﬁed ﬁre-prone system 14, 15 , with emissions from drought-induced ﬁres unrelated to deforestation increasingly playing a much larger role than those from deforestation 15 .

+Our analysis of SSTA showed that the two strongest droughts in this century, occurring in 2005 and 2010, were strongly correlated with the anomalous warming of the Atlantic ocean captured by the Atlantic Multidecadal Oscillation (AMO) 19, 20 index (Fig. 1a–e).
+In contrast, the 2015 drought occurred following a simultaneous development of anomalous warming of the equa- torial and eastern tropical north Paciﬁc and tropical north Atlantic oceans, as measured by the Multivariate El Nino Index (MEI) 21 , the Paciﬁc Decadal Oscillation (PDO) 22 and the AMO 19, 20

+Currently, peaks in active ﬁre detection are more strongly related to extreme drought events than to deforestation, as used to be the case 5
+This is conﬁrmed by the progressive temporal decoupling between ﬁre occurrence and deforestation activities 31 .
+Deforestation is clearly losing its explanatory power over the variance of the absolute number of ﬁre detections, with this

+The observed disassociation between deforestation and active ﬁre incidence can be related to increased ﬁre incidence in either (i) already deforested land covered by pastures (with no net impact on the atmospheric C burden) or (ii) forested areas dominated by woody vegetation.
+Our analysis showing that the amount of CO emitted per ﬁre count is temporally stable indi- cates that it is unlikely that C emissions are primarily related to ﬁres in pastures.
+This is supported by the fact that a shift in dominance from deforestation ﬁres to pasture ﬁres, through time, would lead to a reduction in the CO concentration per ﬁre count.

 ----